-Supreme Court Positions up for Election in 2020:
+Supreme Court Positions up for Election in 2022:

 The Supreme Court is composed of seven justices, one who serves as Chief Justice.
-The Justices of the Supreme Court are selected from the State at large to an eight year term of office.
+The Justices of the Supreme Court are selected from the State at large to an eightyear term of office.

-One (1) position is up for election in 2020.
+Three (3) positions are up for election in 2022.